 Donnie Died As a Result of the Jet Engine Crash (Not Because of the End of the World or the Menacing Rabbit Named Frank) - The Story Was An Hallucination of His Last Few Moments; Gretchen Never Died or Even Met Donnie

-This mystifying cult film was filled with unusual ideas, including:
+It was filled with unusual ideas and characters, including:

-At the end of the film as Donnie and his sister Elizabeth (Maggie Gyllenhaal) were holding a celebratory Halloween party at their parents' house, Gretchen was accidentally run over outside Grandma Death's house and killed by a red car driven by Elizabeth's boyfriend Frank (James Duval) - wearing the rabbit costume.
+At the end of the film as Donnie and his older sister Elizabeth (Maggie Gyllenhaal) were holding a celebratory Halloween party at their parents' house, Gretchen was accidentally run over outside Grandma Death's house and killed by a red car driven by Elizabeth's boyfriend Frank Anderson (James Duval) - wearing the rabbit costume (similar to Donnie's "Frank").
 Angered, Donnie shot Frank in the eye and killed him, using his father's gun, and then carried Gretchen's body home.
-Above town, Donnie saw a time tunnel portal forming in the sky -- and according to the time travel theory, the plane's vessel (his mother's flight returning from Los Angeles from a "Star Search" competition with his dancer/sister Samantha (Daveigh Chase)) enabled Donnie to will the Earth to reverse itself from October 30 to October 2nd to change the course of history and tie two universes together - and save Gretchen from death (and Frank also).

 Donnie also revealed the contents of a letter written to Grandma Death: